maurerbot/devgrants/open-grants/open-proposal-semantic-graph.md

 - An interface searching and referencing of node.
 - A means of adding/retrieving partitions of the RDF graph to to IPFS via IPLD.

-Stretch goal is to support a naming service, (e.g. IPNS+ENS).
+Stretch goal is to support a naming service, (e.g. IPNS+ENS) and gossipub for subscribing to partitions.

 ## Development Roadmap